 WILD RITES, SWITZERLAND

-Now in its 5th year, Wild Time offers young women aged 13 - 15 years an opportunity to learn alongside qualified and experienced outdoorswomen, to deepen their sense of self, build confidence and self-worth, and to recognise their strengths and talents.
-With Wild Wise
+Now in its 10th year, Wild Time offers 2 programmes, for young women aged 11-13 or 14-17 years.
+A unique opportunity to learn alongside qualified and experienced outdoorswomen, to deepen their sense of self, build confidence and self-worth, and to recognise their strengths and talents.
+With Wild Wise.

 A week long program for young adults aged between 14-18 in the mountains of southern Switzerland.
 This week focuses on themes arising for both boys and girls as they face adulthood, and culminates in a solo and celebration to mark what they have achieved.